Victim Assistance Training Online

 What topics are included in VAT Online?

 VAT Online is currently being revised and updated.
-31 modules are now available.
-Additional modules related to basics, crimes, and special populations will be released from December 2014 through June 2015.
+33 modules are now available.
+Additional modules related to basics, crimes, and special populations will be launched throughout 2015.
 Each takes 30–90 minutes to complete.

 How are these topics taught using an online format?